Alachua Sheriff Clovis Watson Jr. Resigns, Leaving Behind Legacy of Corruption

 Watson's Sexual Assault Allegations:

-On April 17, 2000, Major Watson and Chief Jernigan contacted a supervisor about anonymous letters being sent to Watson and various agencies around Alachua.
+On April 17, 2000, Major Watson and Chief Robert Jernigan contacted a supervisor about anonymous letters being sent to Watson and various agencies around Alachua.
 A copy of one of the letters to Commissioner Moore is displayed in a police report.

 "Dear Commissioner Moore: